 DeleteSecret Secrets API operations are not allowed.
 To manage secrets in Azure Key Vault, you must use the Azure SetSecret REST API or Azure portal UI.

 Creating an Azure Key Vault-backed secret scope is supported only in the Azure Databricks UI.
 You cannot create a scope using the Secrets CLI or API.

-A Databricks-backed scope is stored in (backed by) an Azure Databricks database.
+A Databricks-backed scope is stored in (backed by) an encrypted database owned and managed by Azure Databricks.
 You create a Databricks-backed secret scope using the Databricks CLI (version 0.7.1 and above).
 Alternatively, you can use the Secrets API.